citta-lab/ruby/README.md

 I have had an opportunity to work on `java`, `angular`, `shell`, `javascript` and lately started to learn `react`.
 The syntax to `ruby` seems to be much more simpler than all of the above and yet embraced widely.

-- (i).
-Variables are private and cannot be accessed directly outside of the class.
+- Variables are private and cannot be accessed directly outside of the class.
-- (ii).
-Methods inside the class are public.
+- Methods inside the class are public.
-- (iii).
-Methods doesn't need to have explicit `return` for returning the method call.
+- Methods doesn't need to have explicit `return` for returning the method call.
-- (iv).
-Constructors are defined by declaring `initialize` method inside the class.
+- Constructors are defined by declaring `initialize` method inside the class.
-- (v).
-Variable doesn't need to have `type` declaration.
+- Variable doesn't need to have `type` declaration.
 Example: In java `int value = 10;` assigns int type to value.
 In ruby we can simply say `value = 10`.
-- (vi). ruby doesn't have multiple inheritance instead we can use `modules`.
+- ruby doesn't have multiple inheritance instead we can use `modules`.
-- (vii). `check ||= 10` this is used to assign value of 10 to check variable if it doesn't exist before.
+- `check ||= 10` this is used to assign value of 10 to check variable if it doesn't exist before.
 If check is not present ruby creates a variable with value `nil` (i.e null) and assign 10.
 This doesn't work for boolean, so stay away from that.
-- (viii).
-Range literal can be used to print numbers. `(1..5)` is equivalent to (1,2,3,4,5).
+- Range literal can be used to print numbers. `(1..5)` is equivalent to (1,2,3,4,5).
-- (ix).
-Everything in ruby are `objects`.
+- Everything in ruby are `objects`.
 I mean event numbers, variable, method etc.
-- (x).
-Numbers are immutable, Strings are mutable and hence increment and decrement doesn't work in ruby.
+- Numbers are immutable, Strings are mutable and hence increment and decrement doesn't work in ruby.
-- (xi). ruby doesn't have boolean values but `true` and `false` are instances of TrueClass and FalseClass.
+- ruby doesn't have boolean values but `true` and `false` are instances of TrueClass and FalseClass.

 ### 2. Class